-The My Hero Academia Season 4 release date coming quickly almost seems inevitable considering the international popularity of the anime series.
-But does the Boku no Hero Academia manga series provide enough source material for a quick turnaround or not?
+The My Hero Academia Season 4 release date coming quickly almost seems inevitable considering that the fourth season was confirmed before the third season even finished airing.
+But does the Boku no Hero Academia manga series provide enough source material for a quick turnaround in 2019 or not?

 Bones studio C based the story on the My Hero Academia manga series by writer and illustrator Kohei Horikoshi.
 When the second cour of the third anime season finished airing in September 2018, the manga was already up to My Hero Academia Volume 20 in Japan.
 The release date for Volume 21 has not yet been announced.